Stophii/TurboOS-Startup-Kit/README.md

 ```
 >💡 **Tip** 💡 Try not to overlap names, if that name exists it'll error out!

-Make sure you come up with a different `PROGRAM_ID` than `mulitplayer-game`.
+Make sure you come up with a different `PROGRAM_ID` than `multiplayer-game`.
 This is also how it'll show up in the TurboOS Terminal!

 ## User ID and running TurboOS